Owez/yark/README.md

 <p><img src="examples/reportadd.png" alt="Demonstration" title="Demonstration" width="400" /></p>

-If there was anything being updated/deleted on further refreshes, the report list would be colour-coded blue/red to indicate what happened!
+If there was anything being updated/deleted on further refreshes, the report list would be colour-coded blue/red to indicate what happened 👀

 Right now scheduling isn't a feature so to run the archiver every now and then please use [`cron`](https://en.wikipedia.org/wiki/Cron) or something similar.
 Once a day is recommended because getting metadata takes ages!